kaetemi/animationeditor/README.md

 # AnimationEditor Widget

-The AnimationEditor is a QWidget for Qt, which allows developers to create, edit, and manage animations in a user-friendly interface.
+The AnimationEditor is a QWidget for Qt, which allows developers to create, edit, and manage animation curves in a user-friendly interface.
 It is designed for use in various applications, such as game development, multimedia applications, and animation tools.

 ![Animation Editor](https://raw.githubusercontent.com/kaetemi/animationeditor/master/doc/screenshot.png "Screenshot")